vossstef/A2600Nano/shield_ds_cable.md

 See here https://www.instructables.com/Fitting-Dupont-Connectors/
 or here https://www.youtube.com/watch?v=fcP0P6OLJqA for instructions
-how to use Dupont terminals
+how to use Dupont terminals.

 Finally double check your Adapter wires to make sure all pins, ***especially the voltage pins***, are at the correct position.